 In This Article

 Mango butter is derived from mango oil, a fatty substance found in the fruit’s seeds.
 The extracted oil is processed using special cold-pressing and steam-refinement methods to get mango butter.
 The butter has a mild fragrance with a creamy, non-greasy texture.

-Mango butter is loaded with vitamins A, C, and E that have powerful antioxidant properties (1).
+Mango butter is a moisturizer loaded with vitamins A, C, and E that have powerful antioxidant properties (1).
 It also contains other natural antioxidants like mangiferin.
 Its low melting point makes mango butter glide easily on the hair strands.
 In the following section, we deep-dive into the benefits mango butter has for your hair.

 Benefits Of Mango Butter For Hair